thanpolas/entity/README.md

 ## Entity Static Methods

 Entity uses the [Cip][] package for inheritance, it implements the pseudo-classical inheritance pattern packed in a convenient and easy to use API.
-Extend will create a new Constructor that can be invoked with the `new` keyword or itself extended using the same static method.
-All the static methods related to inheritance are from Cip.

 ### entity.extend()